arminpcm/scintilla/README.md

 This should print `aarch64` on the terminal.

-For ease of use, you can source `scriots/aliases.sh` in your bashrc file:
+For ease of use, you can source `scripts/aliases.sh` in your bashrc file:
 ```
 source $SCINTILLA_ROOT/scripts/aliases.sh
+source ~/.bashrc
 ```

 ### Build docker image